oxygenxml/web-author-sample-plugins/README.md

 This plugin contributes an equivalent of InsertFragmentOperation, but which support an ${user.name} editor variable that expands to the name of the current user.

+### web-author-view-final-track-changes
+Oxygen XML Web Author plugin that defaults the track changes view mode to final.

 ## Copyright and License

 Copyright (C) 2020 Syncro Soft SRL.
 All rights reserved.